AriNguyen/ComputerVision-OpenCV-CPP/README.md

 Yes, another Github repo to learn new stuff.
 I found computer vision is fun and powerful!!
 I'm following this book [Building Computer Vision Projects with OpenCV 4 and C++: Implement complex computer vision algorithms and explore deep learning and face detection](https://www.amazon.com/Building-Computer-Vision-Projects-OpenCV/dp/1838644679).

-It's my first time using Dockerfile with C++.
+It's my first time using Dockerfile with OpenCV C++.
 It's so much easier than installing package to my macOS environemnt though.
 It was really a pain in the ass guys.
 Highly recommend using Docker!!!!!

 Let's goo!!